politologu/autopilot-website/README.md

 # autopilot-website
-This web is developed from scratch with HTML, CSS and JavaScript.
+This web is developed from scratch with HTML, CSS.